Maryland Financial Aid

 Teaching Fellows for Maryland Scholarship

-Eligibility – Maryland resident students who pledge to work as public school or public prekindergarten teachers in the State upon completion of their studies at schools that have at least 50% of the students in the school eligible for free or reduced price meals (FRPM); achieved a score 500 on the reading and math portions of the SAT, with a combined score of at least 1100.
+Eligibility – Maryland resident students who pledge to work as public school or public prekindergarten teachers in the State upon completion of their studies at schools that have at least 50 percent of the students in the school eligible for free or reduced price meals (FRPM); achieved a score 500 on the reading and math portions of the SAT, with a combined score of at least 1100.

 Award – 100 percent of the annual tuition, mandatory fees, and room and board of a resident undergraduate student.